riquenandez/vue-application/README.md

 # vue-application

+## Requirements

-requirements: This project requires your machine to have Node.js and npm installed if you dont have Node.js installed, you can download it here: https://nodejs.org/en/
+This project requires your machine to have Node.js and npm installed.
+If you dont have Node.js installed, you can download it here: https://nodejs.org/en/

 Also, this project assumes profficiency with the command line.

+### Download project files

-Once you have Node.js installed, download the project files
+Once you have Node.js installed, download the project files or clone the directory using the 'clone or download' button.

-Then, navigate to the 'vue-application' directory
+### Navigate to 'vue-application' directory

 ```
 cd <your path to 'vue-application' directory>